syncfusion-content/javascript-docs/js/ComboBox/howto.md

 ## Autofill supported with ComboBox

-The ComboBox supports the `autofill` behaviour with the help of [autofill](https://help.syncfusion.com/api/js/ejcombobox#members:autofill) property.
+The ComboBox supports the `autofill` behavior with the help of [autofill](https://help.syncfusion.com/api/js/ejcombobox#members:autofill) property.
 Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
 Suppose, if no matches found then, comboBox doesn't suggest any item.